 - Must have a High School Diploma or GED

 - Must be enrolled or accepted for enrollment in an eligible program of study at Excelsior College.
 Students completing their degrees solely by exam are not eligible for federal aid.

 - Must maintain half time student status (6 credits for undergraduate and 3 credits for graduate)

-- Must be pursuing a degree or approved certificate
+- Must be pursuing a degree

 - Must be a United States citizen or eligible noncitizen

 - Must be registered with Selective Service (if male and required)

 - May not have eligibility suspended or terminated due to being convicted of a drug-related offense

 - Must have a valid Social Security Number

 - May not be in default on a federal student loan - more information can be found here